M0ngi/CTF-Writeups/2022/Hack The Box - Cyber Apocalypse/README.md

 <br/>

 3. <p name="web3">Amidst Us (★☆☆☆)</p>
 For this one, we were given the source file ([Ref](/2022/Hack%20The%20Box%20-%20Cyber%20Apocalypse/sources/web_amidst_us/)).
-We get the following page
+We get the following page:

 <p align="center">
     <img src='/2022/Hack%20The%20Box%20-%20Cyber%20Apocalypse/img/home_web3.png'>